konstantinkrumin/konstantinkrumin/README.md

 ### Hi there!
 My name is Konstantin and I'm a frontend developer aspiring to become fullstack 👋

-- :computer: Currently I'm a frontend developer at ICL ST (Kazan, Russia)
+- :briefcase: Currently I'm a frontend developer at ICL ST (Kazan, Russia)
-- 🔭 My tech stack is Javascript / Typescript / React / Redux / Python
+- :computer: My tech stack is Javascript / Typescript / React / Redux / Python
 - 🔭 Right now I'm learning Django and PostgreSQL and I'm planning to start learning Node / Express / MongoDB / React Native very soon
+- I speak :uk: and :ru: and I also know little bit of :fr:

 <!--
 **konstantinkrumin/konstantinkrumin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.